 Guinea pig fleece bedding can be dried in the drying machine, but you need to be sure that fleece doesn’t get over dried.
 We recommend to dry fleece on low heat just one cycle and then leave it to dry on the air.

 Advantages of Having a Fleece Bedding

 • Cheaper in the Long Run

 Fleece can be washed and reused for a long time.
 It’s better than constantly having to buy new beddings.

 Reusing fleece and towels is better for the environment than wasting wood shavings on guinea pig poop.

-Guinea pigs are very happy every time they see a new pattern of shapes or new colors of fleece become their bedding.
+Guinea pigs are very happy every time they see a new pattern or new colors and fleece comes in a variety of them.
 Some of them even ‘popcorn’ (jumping up and down).